-The Certificate in Student Development and Affairs is an option for students and professionals who have already completed a bachelor's degree and would like to enhance their professional credentials without pursing a master's degree.
+The Post-Baccalaureate Certificate in Student Development and Affairs is an option for students and professionals who have already completed a bachelor's degree and would like to enhance their professional credentials without pursing a master's degree.
 This certificate supports careers in higher education at the university and community college level as well as within higher education organizations.
 Graduates with this certificate will have a strong understanding of the issues and needs specific to student affairs and student success.
 Graduates will be well prepared to work in a variety of departments serving students, including academic advising, career services, financial aid, health services, residence halls, student athlete services, and multicultural centers.

-EDHE 501 Foundations of Higher Education and Governance EDHE 521 Student Development Theory and Application EDHE 531 Legal Issues & Ethics in Higher Education EDHE 653 Marketing, Recruitment & Financial Aid EDHE 661 Critical Issues & Risk Management in Student Affairs EDHE 665 Student Success: Learning and Innovative Support Services 18.0 EDHE 521Student Development Theory and ApplicationEDHE 531Legal Issues & Ethics in Higher EducationEDHE 653Marketing, Recruitment & Financial Aid 3.0 EDHE 521 Student Development Theory and Application EDHE 531 Legal Issues & Ethics in Higher Education 3.0 EDHE 521 Student Development Theory and Application 3.0 u de la construcción de la constru 3.0 EDRE 501 Foundations of Higher Education and Governance 3.0 EDUE 501 Foundations of Linker Education and Covernance 3.0
+EDHE 661 Critical Issues & Risk Management in Student Affairs 3.0 EDHE 653 Marketing, Recruitment & Financial Aid 3.0 EDHE 531 Legal Issues & Ethics in Higher Education 3.0 EDHE 521 Student Development Theory and Application 3.0 EDHE 501 Foundations of Higher Education and Governance 3.0